 Hulu’s Euro TV additions in 2017 and 2018 included the US premieres of German thriller Bad Banks, Danish crime thriller Below the Surface, French-Swedish mystery-crime drama Midnight Sun, Swedish sci-fi drama Real Humans, Danish drama Veni Vidi Vici, and the final season of the brilliant Swedish-Danish mystery-crime thriller The Bridge.
 Coming soon: German wartime drama Das Boot.

 Hulu has two subscription options: $7.99/month to stream programs with a limited number of commercials, and $11.99/month to watch commercial-free content.

 In 2015 Euro TV fans in the US, UK, and Canada who wanted to legally download the binge-worthy and award-winning Danish political drama Borgen were finally able to get them at iTunes, where all three seasons were made available as exclusive digital downloads.

-There are plenty of other titles that you can download from iTunes, too, including the German spy thriller Deutschland 83 and war drama Generation War, Swedish crime drama/mystery series Henning Mankell’s Wallander and Maria Wern, and French period drama Maison Close and crime drama Spiral, amongst others.
+There are plenty of other titles that you can download from iTunes, too, including the German spy thriller Deutschland 83 and war drama Generation War, Swedish crime drama-mystery series Henning Mankell’s Wallander and Maria Wern, and French period drama Maison Close and crime drama Spiral, amongst others.

 A subscription to MHz Choice costs $7.99/month after the free 30-day trial.
-Viewers with Amazon Prime can add an MHz Choice subscription through Amazon Channels and watch MHz shows through the Amazon Video interface.
+Viewers with Amazon Prime can add an MHz Choice subscription through Amazon Channels and watch MHz shows through the Prime Video interface.

 (For Euro TV fans north of the US border, MHz Choice is now available in Canada.)